 In one 2014 review, researchers examined the results of five high-quality human trials involving ashwagandha.
-They found that the adaptogenic herb was more effective than placebo for reducing feelings of anxiousness and/or stress.
+They found that the adaptogenic herb was more effective than placebo for reducing feelings of occasional anxiety and/or stress.
 Participants in two of the studies were assessed using the Hamilton Anxiety Scale, and ashwagandha led to reductions in scores for both.
 In another study, researchers noted a 56.5% decrease in scores on the Beck Anxiety Inventory, while participants undergoing psychotherapy had just a 30.5% decrease.
 Another study used Perceived Stress Scale (PSS) scores to measure the effectiveness of ashwagandha.
-Participants taking the herb had a 44% reduction in scores compared to just a 5.5% reduction in those taking a placebo.
+Participants taking the herb had a 44% reduction in scores compared to just a 5.5% reduction in those taking a placebo.*

 More recently, researchers examined the effect of ashwagandha on both stress levels and serum cortisol.
 In a 60-day trial, people with a history of chronic stress took either a placebo or 300 mg of an ashwagandha root extract.
 Those in the herb group had a 27.9% decrease in serum cortisol levels compared to those taking the placebo, and enjoyed significant reductions in stress.*

 How about rhodiola?
 Again, multiple studies have shown the herb to support stress management.
-In one study, a single dose of rhodiola taken just before an anticipated stressful event was found to prevent stress-induced performance issues.
-In a longer-term study, people taking 400 mg of rhodiola daily were found to have less fatigue; improvements in mental performance; lower burnout; improvements in irritability, concentration, and zest for life; and fewer feelings of anxiousness.
+In one study, a single serving of rhodiola taken just before an anticipated stressful event was found to prevent stress-induced performance issues.
+In a longer-term study, people taking 400 mg of rhodiola daily were found to have less fatigue; improvements in mental performance; lower burnout; improvements in irritability, concentration, and zest for life; and fewer feelings of occasional anxiousness.*

 Most clinical trials look at the effects of single herbs, such as rhodiola or ashwagandha.
 In one placebo-controlled trial, however, researchers looked at the effects of a daily dose of Schizandra, Siberian ginseng, and roseroot (rhodiola).
 They found that this combination enhanced the volunteers’ ability to focus and process information quickly.
 It also improved their accuracry when carrying out tasks within two hours of taking the herbal formula.*